GabrielMalakias/GabrielMalakias.github.io/_drafts/using-dry-auto-inject-with-rails.md

 ...
 {% endhighlight %}

 After creation we need to install dry-auto_inject.
-To install add this line in your Gemfile.
+To install, add this line in your Gemfile.

 {% highlight ruby %}
 gem 'dry-auto_inject'